 Final technical studies may be made available for public or agency review with the EA, with the exception of technical studies and other documentation regarding cultural resources (e.g., Section 106 consultation materials) containing sensitive information, which may be restricted.
-The Environmental Impact Analyst or REM will consult with the region Cultural Resource Specialist for consistency with DOT&PF's Cultural Resources Confidentiality Guidelines before allowing public or agency review of materials containing potentially sensitive information.
+The Environmental Impact Analyst or REM will consult with the region Cultural Resource Specialist for consistency with DOT&PF's Cultural Resources Confidentiality Guidelines before allowing public or agency review of such materials.

-The HPCM Public Involvement and Agency Coordination chapter requires that notices be combined when applicable.
+The HPCM Chapter 5 requires that notices be combined when applicable.
 DOT&PF may publish a combined Notice of Availability and Notice of Public Hearing/Notice of Opportunity for Public Hearing, when applicable.